'Unfavorable views' of China reach historic highs, new report finds | DW | 06.10.2020

 An average of 78% of respondents have little to no confidence in Xi Jinping to do the right thing regarding world affairs.

-Data shows the lack of confidence in Xi is at an historic high in every county with available data.
+Data shows the lack of confidence in Xi is at a historic high in every county with available data.

 "In most countries, the percentage saying they have not too much or no confidence in him has grown by double digits since last year," the report showed.